JamesCalingo/JamesCalingo/README.md

 ### Hi there 👋

-I'm James - a web and software developer.
+I'm James - a web/software developer.

 <!--
 **JamesCalingo/JamesCalingo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.